MLSDev/LoadableViews/README.md

 ## IBInspectable && IBDesignable

 IBInspectables automatically render themselves if your view is IBDesignable.
-Usually Interface Builder is not able to automatically figure out that your view is IBInspectable, so you need to add this attribute to your view subclass:
+Usually Interface Builder is not able to automatically figure out that your view is IBDesignable, so you need to add this attribute to your view subclass:

 ```swift
   @IBDesignable class WTFCatView: LoadableView